rocket/rocket/js/README.md

 jsRocket
 ========
-Lets you use GNU Rocket with your JavaScript / Browser demo.
+Lets you use Rocket with your JavaScript / Browser demo.

 js?
 ---